The Life and Death of a Corporate Innovation Lab — RIP 2012–2016

 Who’s this guy?

 My name is Anthony Catanese and I love working with teams at the intersection of real world problems and technology.
-I’m a Senior Product Manager at Beeline during the day, and help product teams move fast at Unhinge.io.
+Currently by day, I’m at Cognizant Accelerator (QuickLeft) in Boulder, CO as a PM.
+Previously, I was the cofounder at Ignite and Senior Product Manager at Beeline.
+At night, I help product teams move fast at Unhinge.io and build the VR artist community at DenVRLive.com.

 The Ignite Space